Lissy93/ansibles/readme.txt

 -------
 The following tasks (roles) are performed on each server, to take it from zero to full-configured, usable and secure.
-Only the basics are required, the rest are optional.
+Only the "Essentials" are required, the rest are optional.

 ➡️ RECOMMENDED TASKS:
  ⚒️ Essentials: